Skip to main content

 I am homeless already or will become homeless on [date].

 I asked you for help on [date].
-I spoke to [name of council worker if you have it].
+I spoke to [name of the person you spoke to].

 I was told you could not help because [what happened or what the council told you].